Mistle thrush: Feeding

 Mistle thrushes feed mainly on invertebrates, fruit and berries.
 Animal prey include earthworms, insects and other arthropods, slugs and snails.
 Snails are sometimes smashed on a stone "anvil", a technique also used by the song thrush.
 The mistle thrush has been known to kill slowworms and the young of the song thrush, blackbird and dunnock.

-Plant food includes the fruits and seeds of bushes and trees, mainly holly, yew, ivy and mistletoe, but also, for example, blackberry, cherry, elder, hawthorn, olive and rose.
+Plant food includes the fruits and seeds of bushes and trees, mainly holly, yew, rowan, ivy and mistletoe, but also, for example, blackberry, cotoneaster, crab apple, cherry, elder, hawthorn, olive, sea-buckthorn, and rose.
 It may eat the flowers and shoots of grasses and other plants, and will take fallen apples and plums.
-It forages within its breeding habitat and in open fields, sometimes sharing these feeding areas with redwings or fieldfares.
+It forages within its breeding habitat and in open fields, sometimes sharing these feeding areas with redwings, fieldfares, and ring ouzels.

 Young birds are initially mainly fed on invertebrates, often collected from low foliage or under bushes rather than in the grassland preferred by the adults.
 Adults will roam up to 1 km (approximately 1,100 yards) from the nest on pasture or ploughed land.
 After fledging the young may accompany their parents until the onset of winter.
 Individuals or pairs will defend one or more fruit-bearing trees throughout the winter, with preference shown for trees which host mistletoe, the parasitic plant from which the bird derives its name.
 Where mistletoe is not present, holly is the most common tree chosen.
 Although the thrush normally feeds on the ground and from low bushes, the defence of this resource conserves fruit for later in the season when other food items become scarce.
 The trees are defended against other thrushes as well as birds such as the bullfinch and great spotted woodpecker.
 In milder winters with an abundance of fruit, however, this strategy is less used and thrushes can be observed foraging in flocks.
 Conversely, in hard winters, the defender may be overwhelmed by large flocks of fieldfares, redwings or Bohemian waxwings.

-As its name implies, the mistle thrush is important in propagating the mistletoe, an aerial parasite, which needs its seeds to be deposited on the branches of suitable trees.
+As its name implies, the mistle thrush is important in propagating the mistletoe, an aerial plant parasite, which needs its seeds to be deposited on the branches of suitable trees.
 The highly nutritious fruits are favoured by the thrush, which digests the flesh leaving the sticky seeds to be excreted, possibly in a suitable location for germination.